 Check for oral thrush with a white coating on the tongue, as this is likely to indicate a fungal infection in the nappy area.

-Simple measure can be taken to improve the skin health and treat nappy rash within a few days:
+Simple measures can be taken to improve skin health and treat nappy rash within a few days:

 - Switching to highly absorbent nappies (disposable gel matrix nappies)

 - Change the nappy and clean the skin as soon as possible after wetting or soiling

 - Use water or gentle alcohol free products for cleaning the nappy area

 - Ensure the nappy area is dry before replacing the nappy